0ttik/logger_flutter_v2/README.md

 The project is a fork for old and not maintained package [logger_flutter](https://pub.dev/packages/logger_flutter).

+It got minor rework for better usability and is dart-only now.

 Please, consult with main package documentation for further info.

 ## Features

 * Provides logger console for the application with basic logs sorting and stuff.
+* No dependencies beside Logger and available on all platforms (if needed you can implement open-on-shake yourself).

 ## Getting started